Capital Region restaurants prepare for possible Phase Three indoor dining

 ALBANY COUNTY, N.Y.
-(NEWS10) – The Capital Region is expected to enter Phase three of reopening on June 17 after a review of regional data by global public health experts.
-In Phase Three, indoor dining would again be permitted.
+(NEWS10) — The Capital Region is expected to enter Phase Three of reopening on June 17 after a review of regional data by global public health experts.
+In Phase Three, indoor dining would be permitted.

-When Governor Cuomo announced outdoor dining could begin in phase two, Delmoncio’s Italian Steakhouse quickly set up a brand new outdoor section.
+When Gov. Andrew Cuomo announced outdoor dining could begin in Phase Two, Delmoncio’s Italian Steakhouse quickly set up a brand new outdoor section.

 “It’s been great to see some of the regular guests here.
 I love chatting them up and seeing what they have been doing for the last couple of months,” said General Manager Jason Schewe.

-Phase three is expected to kick off on Wednesday, June 17th.
+Phase Three is expected to kick off on Wednesday, June 17.
 It means restaurants can have indoor dining at half capacity and have tables six feet apart.

 “We have a lot of room inside the restaurant.
 So we will put all of our tables six feet apart from each other,” said Rojas.